marionettejs/backbone.marionette/readme.md

 ## Release Notes

+### v0.8.4

+* Fixed: A call to `.module` will correctly pass the `Application` instance from which `.module` was called, as the second parameter of the module definition function

 ### v0.8.3

 * Module definitions can be split across multiple files and/or multiple calls to define the module